Workshops

 Supplies Students Should Bring: Small, sharp scissors suitable for fussy cutting.
 All other materials will be provided, though students are welcome to bring additional fabric scraps, trim, and embellishments for their booklet.

-Note: Students are encouraged to email a digital photo of a special person, pet, place, or experience at least one week prior to the workshop.
+Students are encouraged to email a digital photo of a special person, pet, place, or experience at least one week prior to the workshop.
 This will be used as their booklet’s focal piece.
 More specific instructions will be provided after registration.

 Are you looking for a unique way to capture a special person, pet, place, or experience?
 Have you wanted to try your hand at slow-stitching but aren’t sure where to begin?
 In this relaxing, half-day workshop, textile artist Christy Ammerman will show you how to turn bits of discarded material, trim, and thread into a sweet fabric memory booklet that you’re sure to cherish!